CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

 ```

-## queries examples:
+## Queries examples:

-The main ways to use `accessLogs` data are to `FETCH` over its and to get interesting values by a JSON processing.
+The main ways to use `accessLogs` data is to `FETCH` over it and get interesting values by a JSON processing.

 ```warpscript
 // Fetch on the 'accessLogs' class for your application id as labels